-Mary-Anne Boermans first came to public attention as a finalist on series two of Great British Bake Off.
+Mary-Anne Boermans first came to public attention as a finalist on series two of The Great British Bake Off.
 Ever since, she has been writing about food and, in particular, the history of British baking.
 She is now the author of a wonderful book, Great British Bakes: Forgotten Treasures for Modern Bakers.
 The product of years of meticulous research, the book uncovers many forgotten historical treasures.
 Each recipe is accompanied by an informative and entertaining introduction from Mary-Anne.
-It is a joy to read, as much as it is an indispensible guide to baking.
+It is a joy to read, as much as it is an indispensable guide to baking.

-In this fascinating interview with The Happy Foodie, Mary-Anne Boermans introduces us to her foodie heroes and influences, revealing the names of long-forgotten cookery writers whose work has inspired her as a cook and author.
+In this fascinating interview with The Happy Foodie, Mary-Anne Boermans introduces us to her food heroes and influences, revealing the names of long-forgotten cookery writers whose work has inspired her as a cook and author.